We're here for you through COVID-19 and beyond

 Am I eligible for the vaccine?

-Everyone age 16 and over is eligible to receive the COVID-19 vaccine.
+- Everyone age 6 months and over is eligible to receive the COVID-19 vaccine:

-There are multiple ways to make an appointment to receive a COVID-19 vaccine:
+There are multiple ways to make an appointment to receive a COVID-19 vaccine, and many locations are offering walk-in (or drive-through) vaccines without an appointment:

-- The federal government is supplying retail pharmacies in Oregon with 100 doses of the COVID-19 vaccine per week.
-Supplies are limited, and demand is high.
-Contact your local pharmacy for details on how to schedule an appointment:
+- The federal government is distributing the COVID-19 vaccine to retail pharmacies in Oregon.
+Contact your local pharmacy for details on walk-in appointments or how to schedule an appointment:

 If you have any questions about the vaccine related to your unique health condition, please contact your provider – they know your health best.